-This article is for information purposes only.
+Disclaimer: This article is for information purposes only.
 Keeping up with current tax rules can be challenging.
 That’s why it’s best to work with a qualified tax specialist who understands current tax rules and how they may apply to your business.

 Call us and let us help.